voocel/mas/README.md

 - **Runner**: drives the execution loop (LLM → tools → feedback)
 - **Tool**: independent capability with optional side‑effect flags
 - **Memory**: conversation store (in‑memory window by default)
+  - System prompts are injected by Runner at build time and are not stored in Memory.

+## Tool Execution Layer (Executor)

+- `executor` provides ToolExecutor abstraction and Policy for tool execution/runtime integration.
+- `mas-sandboxd` is a control-plane harness (protocol + execution framework only; no OS-level isolation).
+- For detailed sandbox flow, setup, and examples: [executor/sandbox/README.md](executor/sandbox/README.md).

 ## License